 2.5 Statistical analyses

-For all Z. marina and Smithora biomass comparisons linear models were fit using R. 325 statistical software and ANOVA tests were used.
+For univariate responses, we fit linear models and used ANOVA to compare Z. marina and Smithora biomass and density (R. 325 statistical software).
 To compare bacterial community composition among treatments, we constructed a dissimilarity matrix on rarefied data (5000 sequences/sample) using the UniFrac metric, which takes phylogenetic distance, but not relative abundance, into account (Lozupone & Knight 2005), to compare microbiota composition among sites and before and after transplanting of shoots.
 The matrix was constructed in Phyloseq (McMurdie and Holmes 2013) within R. Beta-diversity patterns were visualized with non-metric Multi Dimensional Scaling (NMDS) plots created in Phyloseq.
 A two-way PERMANOVA (Permutational Analysis of Variance) was used to compare the effect of Smithora presence, transplant, and their interaction on bacterial community.
 We did not include bacterial families with relative abundances lower than 0.02.

 We compared epifaunal invertebrate abundance between edge and interior plots with ANOVA fit using a linear model.
 We used NMDS plots to visualize invertebrate community dissimilarity based on a bray-curtis dissimilarity metric.
 Invertebrate community data was analyzed in the Vegan 2.3-4 package in R (Okansen et al. 2016).
 A PERMANOVA was used to test the effect of Smithora, Location (edge vs. interior), and month (June vs July) on invertebrate communities.